Harsha2102-code/Harsha2102-code/README.md

 ### Hi there 👋

-Hi, This is Harsha Sravani ,Currently pursuing 4th CS undergraduation.
-Have great interest in Machine learning, Problem solving.
-I'm currently improving myself in competative coding.
+Hi, This is Harsha Sravani ,pursued undergraduation in CSE stream I'm currently focussing on increasing my skills to pursue my dreams in Tech industry

 <!--
 **Harsha2102-code/Harsha2102-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.